I'm so proud to have an established, small business in Cahaba Heights, supporting our community with relaxation, stress relief, and pain mitigation.

 Having been brought back to GBHS multiple times for “bad behavior,” she’s still working on her trust in humans and, unfortunately for my books, a bit of a destructive separation anxiety.

 Still, she’s come a long way, and is typically the peak of perfection.
-Beyond a number of functional commands, this smarty pants currently knows 7 tricks and counting.
-(My personal favorite being “speak,” in which she makes no noise but chomps her mouth as if she were barking.)
+Beyond a number of functional commands, this smarty pants currently knows 8 tricks and counting.
+(My personal favorite being “speak,” in which she makes no noise but chomps her mouth with a nice little hollow echo in her snoot.)

 In the grander picture, Frida has truly brought love and happiness into my life like I wouldn’t have ever imagined.
 She wakes up playful and smiling every day, without fail, and that has been an invaluable gift.

 At the Birmingham School of Massage, I learned an incredible amount about practicing massage therapy (of course), but also about the human body.
 I realized that my prior understanding of bones, muscles, and how the body generally functions really hadn’t made it beyond grade school in many respects.

 Anatomy, physiology, and kinesiology blew me away and fascinated me immediately.
 I’m still in a state of amazement about how our bodies have maximized so many internal resources.
 We can do so very much more than I knew was possible — and a lot of it is just really darn cool!